carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 A simple function that does something interesting if it receives the input "HI!"::

   cat << EOF >> test_fuzzer.cc
-  extern "C" void TestOneInput(const unsigned char *data, unsigned long size) {
+  extern "C" void LLVMFuzzerTestOneInput(const unsigned char *data, unsigned long size) {
     if (size > 0 && data[0] == 'H')
       if (size > 1 && data[1] == 'I')
          if (size > 2 && data[2] == '!')